Send email acknowledgments

 If you are ready to send the email acknowledgments, click the Queue email for sending button to begin the Send process:

-Click OK and you’ll see a notification that your email has been queued for sending:
+After clicking on this button, you’ll see a notification that your email has been queued for sending:

 Please note that LGL sets the send time for sending to a half-hour after you have queued the emails for sending.